 I did my first ever scenic flight on the South Island of NZ and to this day it’s still hard to process the experience!
 I chose to do my scenic flight in Mount Cook National Park and without sounding biased, it’s got to be the most beautiful place to do it.

 In a helicopter I soared above the Southern Alps coming so close to Mount Cook I felt as though I could reach out and touch its sharp peak.
 We also landed on a glacier, which in itself was an experience I’ll never forget.
 If you’ve never done a scenic flight before then consider making the South Island your first!

 You can do scenic flights all over the South Island and although Mount Cook is a great place to do it, I also have Milford Sound on my bucket list.
-Other places to consider include Franz Josef, the Marlborough Sounds, Kaikoura, Wanaka, and Queenstown.
+Other places to consider include Franz Josef, the Marlborough Sounds, Kaikoura, Wanaka, and Queenstown – there are lots of scenic flight options in Queenstown!
 Without a doubt, a scenic flight is one of the best activities on the South Island of New Zealand.

 7. Tour Boutique Wineries

 Did I move to the South Island for the gorgeous landscapes, food, and lifestyle – or was it for the wine?
 Who knows, maybe it was a little bit of everything…but the wine certainly helped!